 Estimation of frequency-discharge uncertainty was based on equivalent record lengths, as provided in Table 4-5 of EM 1110-2-1619.
 Due to the large study area and the presence of regulated flow from Falls Lake, there was a wide range of available gage records.
-Each of the hydraulically assessed subbasins, Crabtree Creek, Hominy Swamp Creek, Adkins Branch, and Big Ditch, as well as the Neuse River mainstem were assigned equivalent records lengths associated with available gage records in their specific basin as listed in Table 81.
+Each of the hydraulically assessed subbasins, Crabtree Creek, Hominy Swamp Creek, Adkins Branch, and Big Ditch, as well as the Neuse River mainstem were assigned equivalent records lengths associated with available gage records in their specific basin.
+For subbasins that lacked sufficient systematic record length, calibrated hydrologic model parameters from the overlapping Neuse River mainstem basin model were used to provide a greater equivalent record length.
+For modeled subbasins that had available gage records of sufficient length, analytical frequency analyses were performed in accordance with Bulletin 17C guidance to characterize model discharge-probability uncertainty.
+As presented in Table 4-1 of EM 1110-2-1619, regional estimation of discharge-probability functions was also pursued through the use of recent regression analysis specific to the different study areas.